Former Minnesota cop charged in shooting of Black motorist

 Intent isn’t a necessary component of second-degree manslaughter in Minnesota.
 The charge — which carries a maximum penalty of 10 years in prison — can be applied in circumstances where a person is suspected of causing a death by “culpable negligence” that creates an unreasonable risk and consciously takes chances to cause a death.

-Potter, who was being held on $100,000 bail, was scheduled to make her initial court appearance Thursday afternoon.
-Her attorney did not respond to messages from The Associated Press.
+Potter's first court appearance was expected to be via Zoom at 1:30 p.m.
+Her attorney did not respond to messages from The Associated Press on Wednesday.

 Potter, 48, and Police Chief Tim Gannon both resigned Tuesday, a day after the City Council voted to fire the city manager, who controls the police force.
 Acting City Manager Reggie Edwards said Wednesday that because Potter resigned, she is entitled to “all accrual and benefits that is due.”
 Mayor Mike Elliott has said that the city had been moving toward firing Potter when she submitted her resignation.